 Windows Networking with Samba

-Adding Samba Networking to TrixBox 1.2.3
+Adding Samba Networking to PBX in a Flash

 Samba is the open source solution to Windows Networking on the Linux Platform.
-This tutorial will walk you through adding Samba to your TrixBox 1.2.3 Asterisk server.
+This tutorial will walk you through adding Samba to your Asterisk server.
 Total installation time is about 2 minutes.
-Once installed, you can access your entire TrixBox server from any Windows or Mac system using Windows Networking.
+Once installed, you can access your entire server from any Windows or Mac system using Windows Networking.

 Prerequisites